-The Student Art Guide is used by a growing number of high school Art departments, reaching half a million pageviews per month.
-We are one of a small number of websites recommended by Cambridge International Examinations for IGCSE and A Level Art and Design students.
+The Student Art Guide is one of a small number of websites recommended by Cambridge International Examinations for IGCSE and A Level Art and Design students.
 The Student Art Guide is mentioned within the provisional OCR GCSE Delivery Guide: Drawing for Different Purposes and Means, with our articles given as learning references for line drawing and perspective (OCR is part of the Cambridge Assessment Group, which is now Europe’s largest assessment agency and operates in over 150 countries).
 We are one of two web sources included within the Teachers Manual Grades K-5: A Fine Line: Observation, Discovery and Expression in Drawing, an Artmobile publication funded in part by the US National Endowment for the Arts.
 Our most popular articles have been shared on social media over one million times (read our popular articles here) and linked to from high school Art departments around the world.

 Here is what others say about us:

 Kerry Liptrot, Product Manager Art and Design, Cambridge International Examinations, United Kingdom:

 The Student Art Guide website really is one of the most informative and inspirational websites for students and teachers – whatever the qualification.
 CIE wholeheartedly recommend it as a valuable teaching and learning resource site.

 Dan China, member of the DfE Expert Group for Art and Design; contributor to the NSEAD Curriculum Development Group; past Ofsted inspector, Chief Moderator/Examiner, Chair of the National Art Advisers’ Association and curriculum and assessment development consultant with QCDA, working on the National Curriculum for Art in all key stages, including revisions to GCE and GCSE examinations: